-Tronox has included as Exhibits 31.1, 31.2, 32.1, and 32.2 to its Annual Report on Form 10-K for fiscal year 2019 filed with the Securities and Exchange Commission certificates of its Chief Executive Officer and Chief Financial Officer certifying, among other things, the information contained in the Form 10-K.
+Tronox has included as Exhibits 31.1, 31.2, 31.3, 32.1, 32.2, and 32.3 to its Annual Report on Form 10-K for fiscal year 2020 filed with the Securities and Exchange Commission certificates of its co-Chief Executive Officers and Chief Financial Officer certifying, among other things, the information contained in the Form 10-K.

-Annually, Tronox submits to the New York Stock Exchange (NYSE) a certificate of Tronox's Chief Executive Officer certifying that he was not aware of any violation by Tronox of NYSE corporate governance listing standards as of the date of the certification.
+Annually, Tronox submits to the New York Stock Exchange (NYSE) a certificate of Tronox's co-Chief Executive Officers certifying that they were not aware of any violation by Tronox of NYSE corporate governance listing standards as of the date of the certification.